Rachel Sanderson: 2016 redistribution campaign

 Upon the release of the 2016 draft electoral redistribution, Sanderson organised the mass distribution of a pro forma document in the two inner metropolitan suburbs of Walkerville and Gilberton, which aimed for residents to use the pro forma document to submit their objection to the commission in support of Sanderson's campaign to keep the two suburbs in her seat of Adelaide, which in the draft would have been transferred to neighbouring Torrens.
-Sanderson's position however was at odds with her own party's submission which in fact agreed with the commission that Walkerville should be transferred to Torrens.
-Under the commission's draft proposal, the Liberal margin in Adelaide would have been reduced from 2.4 percent to 0.6 percent, but would have also resulted in the Labor margin in Torrens reduced from 3.5 percent to 1.1 percent.
-Of a record 130 total submissions received in response to the draft redistribution, about 100 (over three quarters of all submissions) were from Walkerville and Gilberton.
+Sanderson's position however was at odds with her own party's submission which agreed with the commission that Walkerville should be transferred to Torrens.
+Under the commission's draft proposal, the Liberal margin in Adelaide would have been reduced from 2.4 percent to 0.6 percent but would have also resulted in the Labor margin in Torrens reduced from 3.5 percent to 1.1 percent.
+Of a record 130 total submissions received in response to the draft redistribution, about 100 (over three-quarters of all submissions) were from Walkerville and Gilberton.
 As a result, the commission reversed the draft decision in the final publication.
-The 2016 electoral redistribution added the rest of Collinswood to the seat, and moved the seat's northern boundary from Regency Road to several blocks south of Regency Road, losing a significant amount of northern Prospect.
+The 2016 electoral redistribution added the rest of Collinswood to the seat and moved the seat's northern boundary from Regency Road to several blocks south of Regency Road, losing a significant amount of northern Prospect.
 This increased the Liberal margin from 2.4 percent to an estimated 3.0 percent.